avinayak/avinayak.github.io/_posts/2020-10-25-deobfuscating-a-maze-program.md

     |_._._|_| ._|_| ._._| |_. | . ._._._|_._|_| |_._|_| | ._|_._._. ._. |_| | |_. |
     |_._._. |_| |_._._._| . | | |_|_._. | . . ._| | ._| . ._._|_._. | |_. . ._| ._|
     |_._._._._._._._._._._|_|_._._._._._._|_|_._._._._._|_._._._._._|_._._|_._._._|
-    | $
+    | ~ $

 It works!

-This code tries to scanf the value for height (which I entered as 24).
+This code tries to read the value for height (which I entered as 24).
 The width is locked to 80 characters, probably because that was the default number of characters per line in 1988??

-I'll attempt to de-obfuscate this code as much as I can and try to explain how it works, and maybe even re-implement this in a different language.
+I'll attempt to de-obfuscate this code as much as I can and try to explain how it works, and maybe even re-implement it's logic in a different language.